basementuniverse/jsonpad-php/README.md

 ## Manual Installation

-To install this library manually, just download the [latest release](https://github.com/basementuniverse/jsonpad/releases).
+To install this library manually, just download the [latest release](https://github.com/basementuniverse/jsonpad-php/releases).

-Then, include the 'init.php' file in your PHP code:
+Then, include the `init.php` file in your PHP code:

 	require_once("/jsonpad-php/init.php");